My name is Alexander Ferring, I'm a 35-year-old German.

 GraphQL is provided by the Node server in addition to the REST-endpoints and consumed by an Apollo client implementation.

 This allows the app to fetch only the exact set of properties that are actually needed for a specific render, hence avoiding over- and underfetching data.
+Furthermore, this neatly improves efficiency by allowing for dynamic queries, reducing roundtrips as well as costs incurred with implementing new route endpoints.

 Nodejs server